TREAT YOUR INJURIES WITH PEACE & LOVE TO GET BETTER FASTER

-Science and medicine have moved on, and understanding of how best to treat soft tissue injuries has improved and changed.
-The new acronym to help you heal quickly and well from a soft tissue injury is "PEACE & LOVE", and although it's aimed at medical professionals treating soft tissue injuries, it's perfectly usable by people with injuries.
+But science and medicine have moved on, and understanding how best to treat soft tissue injuries have improved and changed.
+The new acronym to help you heal quickly and well from a soft tissue injury is "PEACE & LOVE", and although it's aimed at medical professionals treating soft tissue injuries, it's perfectly usable for people with injuries.

 Immediately after an injury, you should make sure no further injury occurs, and let PEACE guide your approach.
 Here's what PEACE stands for: